MarieLePanda/Playbook-WordPress-server/README.md

 The HTTP settings
 http_host: The domain name
-http_conf: The HTTP configuration
+http_conf: the name of the configuration file that will be created within Apache.
-http_port: The listening port
+http_port: The HTTP port, default is 80.

 ## Run